This article was updated on October 13th, 2023

 Comedones are pores or hair follicles that have gotten blocked with bacteria, oil (sebum), and dead skin cells (keratin) to form bumps on the skin.
 They are not inflamed or painful.

-9. Hormone Changes
+9. Hormone changes

 Rarely, a hormone change due to aging or sterilization surgery (spay or neuter), can cause areas of the skin to become darker.
 This may also occur with some endocrine diseases such as hypothyroidism, hyperadrenocorticism, and diabetes.
 With hyperadrenocorticism, calcium can build-up under the skin (calcinosis cutis).
 This can also happen from corticosteroids administered at high doses.